wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/3-evaluate-multifactor-authentication-for-your-deployment.md

  -  A smart card (virtual or physical)
  -  A biometric device

-### Multi-factor authentication in Microsoft 365
+### Multifactor authentication in Microsoft 365

-Microsoft 365 uses multi-factor authentication to provide the extra security.
+Microsoft 365 uses multifactor authentication to provide the extra security.
 MFA in Microsoft 365 is managed from the Microsoft 365 admin center.
-Microsoft 365 offers the following subset of Azure Active Directory multi-factor authentication capabilities as a part of the subscription:
+Microsoft 365 offers the following subset of Azure Active Directory multifactor authentication capabilities as a part of the subscription:

- -  The ability to enable and enforce multi-factor authentication for end users.
+ -  The ability to enable and enforce multifactor authentication for end users.
  -  The use of a mobile app (online and one-time password \[OTP\]) as a second authentication factor.
  -  The use of a phone call as a second authentication factor.
  -  The use of a Short Message Service (SMS) message as a second authentication factor.
  -  Application passwords for non-browser clients (for example, the Microsoft Lync 2013 communications software).
  -  Default Microsoft greetings that are provided during authentication phone calls.

-For the full list of added features, see [the comparison of Azure Active Directory Multi-Factor Authentication version](https://go.microsoft.com/fwlink/?LinkId=506927?azure-portal=true).
-You can always get the full functionality by purchasing the Azure Active Directory Multi-Factor Authentication service.
+For the full list of added features, see [the comparison of Azure Active Directory Multifactor Authentication version](https://go.microsoft.com/fwlink/?LinkId=506927?azure-portal=true).
+You can always get the full functionality by purchasing the Azure Active Directory Multifactor authentication service.

 Organizations get a different subset of capabilities depending on whether they have a cloud-only deployment for Microsoft 365 or a hybrid setup with single sign-on and Active Directory Federation Services (AD FS).